 Father’s Day is just days away . . . do you have your gifts ready?
-I actually just remembered today that Father’s Day is this Sunday.
-Oops!
-But never fear: if you have Amazon Prime – or you’re willing to shell out for extra shipping charges – you can still order a gift and have it in time to surprise the dad in your life.
+Never fear: if you have Amazon Prime – or you’re willing to shell out for extra shipping charges – you can still order a gift and have it in time to surprise the dad in your life.
 No ties or mugs here.
 These are all gifts that will elicit genuine enthusiasm, with options for every budget.

 1. Coleman Quad LED Lantern – It’s camping season, but I predict that any father you buy this for will use it for a lot more than camping.
 Not only is this lantern impressively bright (but not so bright that it hurts your eyes), it snaps off into four different panels.
 That way everyone gets a light to guide them to the bathroom.
 This would also make a great addition to an emergency preparedness pack.

 2. Infrastructure: A Guide to the Industrial Landscape – To be perfectly honest, I don’t fully understand the appeal of this book.
 It’s about . . . infrastructure?
 What I do know is that I’ve given it to several men and they’ve all responded as if I’d just handed them the Magna Carta.
 Essentially it’s about buildings and systems that make modern life as we know it possible.

 3. The Americans – If the dad in your life hasn’t watched The Americans, here is your chance to rectify that.
 If he has watched it, chances are he would appreciate the opportunity to revisit his favorite episodes of this tautly written, intensely suspenseful, totally preposterous and yet completely compelling drama.
-I promise, it’s really that good.
-And while you’re buying Season 1, you might as well spring for Season 2, which is a steal at $10 right now.
+You can get Seasons 1-3 for under $30 right now.